Sonukumarh30/ReactLearning/README.md

 # ReactLearning
 This is my first react project which I created for learning purpose.
-I have done of string related operations in this project.
+I have done some string related operations in this project.